unit72784/Diabolic-Parasite/README.md

 # Diabolic Parasite

 ## just like what happened with the [Diabolic Drive](https://www.crowdsupply.com/unit-72784/diabolic-drive) this repo will heavily be updated very soon and many features will be added to the firmware.
-Feel free to contact me with anything related to your Diabolic Parasite at discord `@3amoonee`
+Feel free to contact me with anything related to your Diabolic Parasite at Discord `@3amoonee`

 <h1>:bangbang: Diabolic Parasite default access point credentials are:
   <br>Wi-Fi SSID: Diabolic Parasite</br>